AaronwithoneA/PACK/README.md

 ### Functionality & MVP

 Users will be able to
-- [ ] Start, pause, and reset the game board

 - [ ] Select and unselect cards chosen for each set until 3 cards are chosen, at which point all cards will be unselected.
+- [ ] Correct sets will be recorded until 4 sets have been identified and the game ends

 In addition, this project will include: